com-480-data-visualization/Team37/README.md

 | Konstantinos Prasopoulos | 285813 |
 | Yuchen Qian  |322420 |

+## Please find the Process Book and the Screencast in `milestone 3/`

 # How to use

 The website is hosted here: https://com-480-data-visualization.github.io/Team37/